RebellionWebdesign/CI-FSD-PP5-SHIRTMONSTER/README.md

 #### FONTS

 For this project the chosen fonts are [Montserrat](https://fonts.google.com/specimen/Montserrat?query=montserrat) and [Poppins](https://fonts.google.com/specimen/Poppins?query=poppins) provided by Google Fonts.
-Montserrat is used as the main Heading font and Poppins is used as the text font.
+Montserrat is used as the main heading font and Poppins is used as the text font.

 <details>
   <summary>Montserrat</summary>